 Directions

-- Prepare the Batter: In a mixing bowl, combine cornmeal, flour, baking powder, salt, and black pepper.
-Stir in the chopped onion and jalapeño (if using).
+- Prepare the Batter: In a bowl, mix cornmeal, flour, baking powder, salt, and pepper.
+Stir in onions and jalapeño if you’re using it.

-- Combine Wet Ingredients: In a separate bowl, whisk together the buttermilk and egg until well blended.
+- Combine Wet Ingredients: In another bowl, whisk buttermilk and egg together.

-- Fry the Hush Puppies: Using a tablespoon, carefully drop spoonfuls of batter into the hot oil.
-Fry for about 2-3 minutes on each side or until golden brown.
+- Fry the Balls: Use a tablespoon to drop batter into hot oil.
+Fry each side 2–3 minutes until golden.

 Tips for Perfect Hush Puppies